luiswirth/bsc-thesis/src/matter/software.typ

 All of these have been published to `crates.io` @RustLang.

-The chapters of the thesis parallel the structure and outline of these libaries.
+The chapters of the thesis parallel the structure and outline of these libraries.

 == External libraries